-At Santa Rosa Moving & Storage, we love helping our clients with every detail for their moves.
+At Santa Rosa Moving & Storage, we love helping our members with every detail for their moves.
 Making sure your possessions reach your new home safely is our number one goal.
 However, there are some items that we can’t transport in our moving trucks and other items that we strongly advise clients keep with them on moving day.

 What should stay with you on moving day